SylvainA77/replication-manager/README.md

 To limit such cases we advise usage of a 3 nodes cluster that removes some of such scenarios like losing a slave.

-## State: Not in-sync & unfailable

-The first SLA is the one that tracks the presence of a valid topology from  __replication-manager__, when a leader is reachable but number of possible failovers exceeded, time before next failover not yet reached, no slave available to failover.

 This is the opportunity to work on long running WRITE transactions and split them in smaller chunks.
 Preferably we should minimize time in this state as failover would not be possible without big impact that  __replication-manager__ can force in interactive mode.

 A good practice is to enable slow query detection on slaves using in slow query log

+## State: Not in-sync & unfailable

+The first SLA is the one that tracks the presence of a valid topology from  __replication-manager__, when a leader is reachable but number of possible failovers exceeded, time before next failover not yet reached, no slave available to failover.

 ```
 log_slow_slave_statements = 1
 ```

-## Data consistency inside switchover
+## Preserving data consistency inside switchover

-__replication-manager__ prevents additional writes to set READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by __replication-manager__.
+__replication-manager__ prevents additional writes setting READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by __replication-manager__.

 Some additional caution to make sure that piled writes do not happen is that __replication-manager__ will decrease max_connections to the server to 1 and consume last possible connection by not killing himself.
 This works but to avoid a scenario where a node is left in a state where it cannot be connected anymore (crashing replication-manager in this critical section), we advise using extra port provided with MariaDB pool of threads feature: